rsyslog/rsyslog/source/configuration/modules/mmjsonparse.rst

 not.

-This also means that mmjsonparse currently is NOT a generic JSON parser that picks up JSON from whereever it may occur in the message.
+This also means that mmjsonparse currently is NOT a generic JSON parser that picks up JSON from wherever it may occur in the message.
 This is intentional, but future versions may support config parameters to relax the format requirements.